-Celebrate Maryland's birthday this year with a weekend long celebration of its art, heritage and culture at 30 locations in Annapolis Maryland and Anne Arundel County.
-This is the perfect weekend to crawl out of winter hibernation and explore Maryland.
+Celebrate Maryland's birthday this year with a weekend long celebration of its art, heritage and culture in-person and online.
+This is the perfect 3-day weekend of things to do to crawl out of winter hibernation and explore Maryland.
 For more information and a full list of events by date, visit Maryland Day online.

 Maryland's birthday is officially on March 25th, a state holiday that commemorates the formal founding of the colony of Maryland, when settlers from England celebrated a Mass of Thanksgiving on St. Clement’s Island in what is now St. Mary’s County, Maryland.

 More on Maryland Day Weekend Activities